swiftlang/swift-foundation/Proposals/0023-progress-manager.md

 public func chopFruits() async -> Progress {}
 ```

-We are forced to await the `chopFruits()` call before returning the `Progress` instance.
+We are forced to await the `chopFruits()` call before receiving  the `Progress` instance.
 However, the `Progress` instance that is returned from `chopFruits` already has its `completedUnitCount` equal to `totalUnitCount`.
 Since the `chopSubprogress` would have been completed before being added as a child to its parent `Progress`, it fails to show incremental progress as the code runs to completion within the method.

 While it may be possible to use the existing `Progress` to report progress in an `async` function to show incremental progress, by passing `Progress` as an argument to the function reporting progress, it is more error-prone, as shown below: